-Championing and cultivating the intellectual expertise at the heart of the profession of General Practice
+Championing and cultivating the Pragmatic Wisdom and Clinical Scholarship at the heart of modern General Practice

 Because EXCELLENT General Practice needs not only gold standard evidence, but also GOLD STANDARD WISDOM so as to deliver the highest standards of person-centred healthcare.

-Three things you need to know about the GP Scholarship programme
+Three things you need to know about the WISE GP programme

-WHAT WE'RE DOING: producing a set of resources to champion & cultivate GP Scholarship.
+WHAT WE'RE DOING: producing a set of resources to champion & cultivate Clinical Scholarship within General Practice.
 Which includes: a Shining a Light resource pack (helping us all to champion scholarship), the Skills Academy (helping us all to cultivate the skills of scholarship), and support for Collective Wisdom (mentoring of individuals and building Communities of Action)

 - HOW YOU CAN GET INVOLVED: by contacting Joanne Reeve, GP Scholarship lead.
-You can also follow us on Twitter for regular updates.
+You can also follow us on Twitter for regular updates - @TheWiseGP1

 Why do we need the Wise GP programme?